Daniel595/Jetson_nano_face_recognition/README.md

         - ./main

-4. training:
+4. training SVMs:

-    SVM's will be trained on startup by "face_classifier" if required.

-    The trained SVM's will be serialized to "/svm".
+    A call of "python3 faces/generate_train_data.py datasets/<set>" generates training data.
+It will detect, crop, align and augment faces which will be used for training from ./main.

-    The "face_classifier" detects if the training-data changed since the last training.
-If so the SVM's will be trained again, otherwise the trained SVM's will be deserialized from "/svm".
+    When calling "./main" the app detects if training data has changed since the last training.
+In this case it will train and store SVMs to "/svm" and asks for calling "./main" again.
+If training data has not changed the svms will be deserialized/read from "/svm"

 5. run:

-    At the first run the network will build cuda engines what takes about 3 mins.
+    Calling "./main" the first time the app will build TensorRT cuda engines for the MTCNN what takes about 3 mins.
 The engines will be serialized and reused.
-If the MTCNN input size changes the pnet engines need to be rebuilt because their inputsize depends on MTCNN iniputsize.
+You can only feed images with the size the MTCNN was build for.
+Changing size will require new cuda engines for the first MTCNN-stage (P-net)

 ## Issues

-Every class should have the same amount of training-images.
+Every class should have ~the same amount of training-images.
 If I put more images to one class (like every class 5 and one class 20) it always predicts this class.

 ## Speed